Payment Acceptance

 5. Unified payment data across the stack

-Crucially, this data should be exportable and accessible across product, finance, and operations teams.
+A platform-grade payment stack centralizes authorization trends, fraud and chargeback signals, cost analytics across acquirers, and settlement and reconciliation data.
+This data should be exportable and accessible across product, finance, and operations teams.

 6. Regulatory compliance that scales with you